Ferde Grofé: Arranger for Paul Whiteman

 Beginning in 1920, he played piano with the Paul Whiteman orchestra.
 He served as Whiteman's chief arranger from 1920 to 1932.
 He made hundreds of arrangements of popular songs, Broadway show music, and tunes of all types for Whiteman.
+One commentator said Grofé, while arranging for Whiteman, "conceived the idea of instrumental contrasts, especially of the 'harmonic chorus,'" where "some solo instrument, usually a saxophone, softly croons the melody as a chordal accompaniment is achieved by the brass."

 Grofé's most memorable arrangement is that of George Gershwin's Rhapsody in Blue, which established Grofé's reputation among musicians.
 Grofé took what Gershwin had written for two pianos and orchestrated it for Whiteman's orchestra.
 He transformed Gershwin's musical canvas with the colors and many of the creative touches for which it is so well known.
+It was Grofé's arrangement that was first performed by George Gershwin and the Paul Whiteman Orchestra in New York's Aeolian Hall on February 12, 1924.
 He went on to create two more arrangements of the piece in later years.
 Grofé's 1942 orchestration for full orchestra of Rhapsody in Blue is the one most frequently heard today.
 In 1928, Gershwin wrote a letter to ASCAP complaining that Grofé had listed himself as a composer of Rhapsody in Blue.
 The dispute was settled, with Grofé receiving a portion of the music royalties for the piece.
 Despite this misunderstanding, Grofé served as one of the pallbearers at Gershwin's funeral in 1937.

 In 1932, The New York Times called Grofé "the Prime Minister of Jazz".
 This was an oblique reference to the fact that Whiteman was widely called "King of Jazz", especially after the appearance of the 1930 King of Jazz film which featured Whiteman and his music.

 During this time, Grofé also recorded numerous piano rolls for the American Piano Company (Ampico) in New York.
 Some captured performances were embellished with additional notes after the initial recording took place to attempt to convey the thick lush nature of his orchestra's style.
 Hence those published rolls are marked "Played by Ferdie Grofé (assisted)".

 Not everybody appreciated Grofé's flowery arrangements during this time.
 In a review of a Whiteman jazz concert in New York, one writer said the music was expected to be pleasing, and "it proved so when it was repeated last night, in spite of the excessive instrumentation of Ferde Grofé."
 A writer of a later generation said "the Grofé and Gould pieces were the essence of slick commercialism..."